sgf14/java-maven-notes/java-maven-notes/web/notes/README_createMavenProj_JavaWebApp.md

 	- if not make alterations, then clean, then install
 10) Run/Run On server: test make sure hello world html displays in mozilla (default browser on tomcat 8) This gets a basic project up and running.  but you also have to have webserver loaded (tomcat, tomee, jboss, jetty etc)
+11) Logging.
+For Larger project add this the following basics.
+Apache log4j2 typcial- see logging readme for details
+12) MVC.
+Spring typical.
+See spring mvc readme for details.

 Details/Steps:
 1) Will house the non-imported book examples under base workspace directory.